-For the first part of the year we used and completed Bookshark PreK as our Science core.
-Zakari learn about seasons, weather, plants, animals, the ocean.
+For the first part of the year, we used and completed Bookshark PreK as our Science core.
+Zakari learned about seasons, weather, plants, animals, the ocean.

-The second part of the year we switched to Build Your Library Level 0/Kindergarten and explore the different ecosystems and animals found on each of the seven continents.
+In the second part of the year, we switched to Build Your Library Level 0/Kindergarten and explore the different ecosystems and animals found on each of the seven continents.

 The Art of LANGUAGE ARTS

 In August 2017 Zakari was seen by a group of Child Development Specialist at the Institutes for the Achievement of Human Potential in Philadelphia.
 They prescribed an updated reading program for Zakari.
 For the good chunk of the year, Zakari was introduced to several hundred written words, sentences, and 100 homemade books.
 This program was able to blend together science, history, geography, and more.